Skip to main content

 Open – Partially Addressed

-DOD concurred with this recommendation, and, as of August 2023, has taken some actions to implement it.
+DOD concurred with this recommendation, but, as of November 2024, has yet to fully implement it.
 At the end of July 2023, the Office of the Under Secretary for Acquisition and Sustainment (OUSD A&S) issued an Implementation Plan for the Department of Defense's Modernized Selected Acquisition Report (MSAR) Process.
 The plan included some high-level milestones and planned deliverables.
 For example, the plan states that DOD will execute a December 2023 MSAR cycle, which the plan says will include most of the data that the Office of the Director of Cost Assessment and Program Evaluation recommended including in the MSARs.
 Middle Tier of Acquisition programs will be included in the December 2023 cycle reports.
 The plan also stated that a DOD Instruction or similar Department-level policy is planned for June 2024 to formalize the MSAR process.
 However, the implementation plan leaves other questions unanswered.
 For example, it states that programs in other acquisition pathways above the MDAP threshold will be required to produce an annual report tailored to that specific pathway but does not indicate what will be reported or implementation timeframes.
 Similarly, the plan does not indicate when or how DOD's reporting will address programs using multiple acquisition pathways, a key element of aligning acquisition reporting with the department's Adaptive Acquisition Framework.
+DOD has not provided new information since August 2023 on any actions to implement this recommendation.
 We will continue to monitor DOD's progress in this area.

 Full Report